gakalmar/Notes/Useful_Functions.md

     item.remove()                                               //removes that element

-    item.insertAdjacentHTML("where", "what")                    //add HTML to a certain element ("where" -> "afterend", "beforeend", "afterstart", "beforestart") item.innerHTML("<p>text</p>")                               //Gets or sets the HTML content of an element item.textContent = "New text content";                      //replaces/adds new text content to an element (returns `null` for "document" or "doctype")
+    item.insertAdjacentHTML("where", "what")                    //add HTML to a certain element ("where" -> "afterEnd", "beforeEnd", "afterBegin", "beforeBegin") item.innerHTML("<p>text</p>")                               //Gets or sets the HTML content of an element item.textContent = "New text content";                      //replaces/adds new text content to an element (returns `null` for "document" or "doctype")
                                                                 //!!! removes all children first, and then fills it up with just text content!